 Meanwhile, visitors who want to learn about Jeju’s history and culture must really search for it.
 Signs around the island—on the coastal walking trails, near historical sites, or next to the ruins of Japanese forts—offer small insights into Jeju’s story, but to put them in any context, tourists would need to make a day of it.

 While luxury resorts are concentrated around Jeju City in the north, most visitors tend to stay on the western and southern coasts.
-But historical and cultural sites like the Jeju Haenyeo Museum, Jeju Stone Culture Park, Gwaneumsa Temple and Jeju 4.3 Peace Park—a memorial park and museum commemorating the more than 14,000 victims of the 1948-9 massacre—are all in the northwest.
+But historical and cultural sites like the Jeju Haenyeo Museum, Jeju Stone Culture Park, Gwaneumsa Temple and Jeju 4.3 Peace Park—a memorial park and museum commemorating the more than 14,000 victims of the 1948-9 massacre—are all in the northeast.

 And it’s definitely not common to seek out that kind of information.
 The owner of my pension—a friendly Seoul transplant who diligently handwrote tour itineraries for us each morning—politely ignored me the first time I mentioned an interest in learning about the massacre.
 The second time, she said, “Oh, but that’s such sad history,” and suggested we visit a Snoopy-themed garden instead.
 I politely ignored her, too.